-- Determined by each employee. - Use extended leave days only after the state and local leave has been exhausted.
+- Determined by each employee - Use extended leave days only after the state and local leave has been exhausted.

 Employees must follow district and department or campus procedures to report or request any leave of absence and complete the appropriate form or certification.
+Any unapproved absences or absences beyond accumulated or available paid leave shall result in deduction from the employee's pay.